nikhil18440/premier_client/README.md

-Premier Appliances Webpage

-Description:
+**Repository Name**: Gas & Stove E-Commerce Frontend

+**Description**:
 This repository contains the frontend code for a modern e-commerce web application focused on selling products related to gas and gas stoves, including retail, wholesale, and spare parts.
 Built with a sleek and responsive design, the web app ensures a seamless shopping experience for users across all devices.

-Features:
+**Features**:

--Product Categories: Browse through retail, wholesale, and spare parts for gas  and stove-related products.
+- **Product Categories**: Browse through retail, wholesale, and spare parts for gas and stove-related products.
--Responsive UI: Fully optimized for desktop, tablet, and mobile devices.
+- **Responsive UI**: Fully optimized for desktop, tablet, and mobile devices.
--User-Friendly Navigation: Simplified product browsing and search functionality.
+- **User-Friendly Navigation**: Simplified product browsing and search functionality.
--Modern Design: Clean and intuitive interface for enhanced user experience.
+- **Modern Design**: Clean and intuitive interface for enhanced user experience.

-Tech Stack:
+**Tech Stack**:

--Frontend: Next.js
+- **Frontend**: Next.js
--Styling: CSS
--State Management: Redux
+- **State Management**: Redux.
--APIs: Integrated with backend RESTful APIs
+- **APIs**: Integrated with backend RESTful APIs.